jianyz/CSE446-17sp-kmean/README.md

 ### Submitting ###

-Submit your modified `kmean.py` file and report your answers in your written assignment as a PDF file to the class dropbox here:
+Submit your modified `kmean.py` file and report your answers for Q2.4.1-Q2.4.6 in your written assignment as a PDF file to the class dropbox here:

 [https://catalyst.uw.edu/collectit/assignment/dhlee4/40217/161182](https://catalyst.uw.edu/collectit/assignment/dhlee4/40217/161182)